emqx/blog/en/202004/core-concepts-and-configurationpoints-of-mqtt-connection-authentication.md

 ## Anonymous Authentication

-Anonymous authentication is enabled in the EMQ X default configuration and any client can access EMQ X. When the authentication plugin is not enabled or the authentication plugin does not explicitly allow/deny(ignore) the connection request, EMQ X will decide whether to allow the client to connect based on whether the anonymous authentication is enabled.
+Anonymous authentication is enabled in the EMQX default configuration and any client can access EMQX.
+When the authentication plugin is not enabled or the authentication plugin does not explicitly allow/deny(ignore) the connection request, EMQX will decide whether to allow the client to connect based on whether the anonymous authentication is enabled.

 Configure the anonymous authentication: